M27 Junction 5 Improvements

 Will there be roadworks?

-Work is programmed to begin on Monday 4 August with the following overnight (10pm to 6am) closures to install narrow lane traffic management:
+Work began on Monday 4 August with overnight (10pm to 6am) closures to install narrow lane traffic management:

 How will you manage traffic?